2,4-Dinitrophenylhydrazine: DNP test

 When 3-heptanone is added to a solution of 2,4-DNPH and heated, an orange-red precipitate forms.

 DNP-derived hydrazones have characteristic melting points, facilitating identification of the carbonyl.
 In particular, the use of DNPH was developed by Brady and Elsmie.
 Modern spectroscopic and spectrometric techniques have superseded these techniques.

 DNPH does not react with other carbonyl-containing functional groups such as carboxylic acids, amides, and esters, for which there is resonance-associated stability as a lone-pair of electrons interacts with the p orbital of the carbonyl carbon resulting in increased delocalization in the molecule.
 This stability would be lost by addition of a reagent to the carbonyl group.
 Hence, these compounds are more resistant to addition reactions.
 Also, with carboxylic acids, there is the effect of the compound acting as a base, leaving the resulting carboxylate negatively charged and hence no longer vulnerable to nucleophilic attack.

 Safety

 Dry DNPH is friction and shock sensitive.
 For this reason, it is supplied damp or ‘wetted’ when a school purchases it from a chemical supplier.
 If DNPH is stored improperly and left to dry out, it can become explosive.

+In 2016, following UK government advice for schools to check for dried out DNPH, bomb disposal teams carried out 589 controlled explosions at UK schools to dispose of potentially hazardous DNPH.